 Scientists from Northwestern University in Evanston, Illinois recently announced that a reservoir of water that is three times the volume of ALL Earth’s oceans has been discovered deep beneath the planet’s surface.
 This underground water supply rests some 400 miles (700 km) beneath our feet.
 Notably, this find could help explain the origin of our planet’s water.
-Specifically, it may help us determine where Earth’s seas came from.
-Moreover, it could help us better understand life on our planet.
+Specifically, it may help us determine where Earth’s seas came from.. maybe it could even help us better understand life on our planet.

 Some scientists have argued that Earth’s water likely came from asteroids or comets.
 This is currently the most prominent theory.
 It suggests that the primordial inner solar system was too hostile for water of any kind.
 The intense ultraviolet light from our young sun would break up water molecules by stripping away the hydrogen.
 This led scientists to believe our water ice formed farther out in the solar system, and that the objects carrying it (comets or asteroids) later crashed into a much cooler Earth, giving us our more delicate chemicals.